๐Ÿ“š More on this topic: OpenClaw Setup Guide ยท OpenClaw Security Guide ยท ClawHub Security Alert ยท Best OpenClaw Tools ยท Planning Tool

 The trade-off: You get 4 messaging platforms instead of 13.
 A handful of skills instead of 3,000.
 A community of 10,000 instead of 171,000.
 For most personal agent use cases, that’s fine.
 For production deployments that need Slack + Teams + WhatsApp + Signal in one agent, OpenClaw still wins on breadth.

 NanoClaw exists because its creator “wasn’t comfortable running code I couldn’t fully audit.”
-It’s 500 lines of TypeScript that does one thing differently from every other agent: it runs AI-generated code inside real virtual machine isolation, not application-level permission checks.
+Built by Gavriel Cohen (ex-Wix, now running AI agency Qwibit), it’s 500 lines of TypeScript that does one thing differently from every other agent: it runs AI-generated code inside real container isolation, not application-level permission checks.

 How the Isolation Works